frconor-ebook/meditations/_posts/2025-02-26-st-joseph-the-family-man.md

 took the child and His mother and went to the land of Israel" (Matt.
 2:21).

-During the return journey, we\'re told,"When Joseph heard that Archelaus was ruling over Judea in the place of his father Herod, he was afraid to go there" (Matt.
+During the return journey, we\'re told, "When Joseph heard that Archelaus was ruling over Judea in the place of his father Herod, he was afraid to go there" (Matt.
 2:22).

-The angel told him to get up and go to the land of Israel, but he didn\'t give him directions, to say, 'Look, follow your Google Maps and wait till I tell you where to turn left and where to turn right.
+The angel told him to get up and go to the land of Israel, but he didn\'t give him directions, to say, 'Look, follow your Google Maps and wait till I tell you where to turn left and where to turn right.'

 No, he just gave him a general sort of push in a certain direction, but left an awful lot up to his initiative.

 Joseph had to keep his ear to the ground.
-"When he heard that Archelaus was ruling over Judea in the place of his father Herod\..." he knew that wasn\'t a good sign, that wasn\'t a good thing.
+"When he heard that Archelaus was ruling over Judea in place of his father Herod\..." he knew that wasn\'t a good sign, that wasn\'t a good thing.

 God left a lot up to his freedom, to his correspondence.
 He wanted him